Farfetch Limited [FTCH] stock Initiated by Morgan Stanley analyst, price target now $65

 Farfetch will host a conference call to discuss its results at 4:30 p.m.
 ET the same day.
 The live webcast of the call, along with the company’s earnings press release, can be accessed at the Farfetch Investor Relations website at www.farfetchinvestors.com.
 Following the call, a replay will be available at the same website.

-It opened the trading session at $46.37, the shares rose to $46.69 and dropped to $43.375, the range by which the price of stock traded the whole day.
-The daily chart for FTCH points out that the company has recorded 30.98% gains over the past six months.
-However, it is still -248.95% lower than its most recent low trading price.
+Farfetch Limited stock has also loss -13.91% of its value over the past 7 days.
+However, FTCH stock has declined by -35.22% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 8.55% and lost -35.72% year-on date.

-If we look at the average trading volume of 8.43M shares, FTCH reached to a volume of 7633446 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for FTCH stock reached $14.53 billion, with 349.63 million shares outstanding and 227.05 million shares in the current float.
+Compared to the average trading volume of 8.39M shares, FTCH reached a trading volume of 7959096 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Farfetch Limited [FTCH]:
+Here’s what leading stock market gurus have to say about Farfetch Limited [FTCH]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FTCH shares is $68.47 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FTCH stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.